Do you have traits that make you vulnerable to psychopathic manipulation?

 There are certain traits we may have that make us more likely to become victims of psychopaths.
-(This in no way suggests a victim is to blame for having traits that attracted a predator.
+This in no way suggests a victim is to blame for having traits that attracted a predator.
 The predator is clearly the one to blame.
 Everyone has vulnerabilities, but that’s only a problem because there are those who will exploit them.

 These traits apply to both men and women.
-As you read it, you may find you have several.
+As you read them, you may find you have several.
 It’s important to know what yours are, so you can be alert for someone who is zeroing in on them.

 Traits of the psychopath’s victim: